-Greenheart timber has an exceptionally heavy density, and very high bending and crushing strengths; it has a very high stiffness and a high resistance to shock loads.
+Greenheart wood has an exceptionally heavy density, and very high bending and crushing strengths; it has a very high stiffness and a high resistance to shock loads.
 The wood has a moderate steam bending classification although requires extra efficient support on the outer face.

 Greeenheart wood dries very slowly with considerable degrade with checking and end splitting.
 Boards over 1” (25mm) thickness should be partly air dried before kilning and existing shakes are liable to extend and splitting of knots may occur.
 Medium movement in service.

-Greenheart timber is very durable.
+Greenheart wood is very durable.
 It has excellent resistance to marine borers and although Greenheart sapwood is liable to attack by pinhole borers, the heartwood is immune.
 It is extremely resistant to preservative treatment.

 Strength Class = D70;